Fernão Lara Mesquita

 Fernão Lara Mesquita is a Brazilian journalist.
 He was a director of Grupo Estado, a media conglomerate founded and controlled by the Mesquita family, which publishes the daily newspaper O Estado de S. Paulo, one of the largest newspapers in Brazil.
 Grupo Estado also owns a radio network, and owns Agência Estado, Brazil's leading news agency.
 Mesquita is also the former opinion-page editor of O Estado de S. Paulo.
 Today he manages the website Vespeiro, which he founded.

 In a talk delivered at the 2011 Oslo Freedom Forum, he drew attention to the long history of government censorship in Brazil.
-Mesquita worked in Jovem Pan News, Brazilian equivalent to Fox News, but was fired from Jovem Pan News after the events in 2023 Brazilian Congress attack.
+Mesquita worked in Jovem Pan News, Brazilian equivalent to Fox News, but was fired from Jovem Pan News after the events declaring support for the coup de'etat in 2023 Brazilian Congress attack.

 Family

 Mesquita was born into Brazil's most prominent family of journalists; his forebears were strongly anti-communist and anti-fascist and outspokenly opposed to government censorship against themselves, in favour of it when it affected their enemies.
 His father, Ruy Mesquita, who died in 2013, was a lawyer “with deep liberal convictions” with right wing tendencies who became the publisher of the family's newspaper, O Estado de S.Paulo, after the death in 1996 of his, Ruy's, older brother Júlio de Mesquita Neto.
 Júlio has been credited with “almost single-handedly leading the successful battle against censorship” in Brazil; Ruy, for his part, was deeply involved in the late 20th-century struggle to make Brazil a stable democracy and a world power.
 In 1967, after the country's military rulers violated human rights and broke their promise to hold elections, Ruy and Júlio became leading voices in the opposition to military rule and the fight against government censorship.

 Fernão's paternal grandfather, Julio Mesquita Filho, and great-grandfather were also prominent journalists for O Estado; both have been described as having played a major role in shaping “the institutions of the Brazilian oligarchy.”
 In a talk delivered at the Oslo Freedom Forum in 2011, Fernão Lara Mesquita pointed out that O Estado “was born when Brazil was still a monarchy,” and that his ancestors, who founded it and, as of 2011, had been publishing it for 136 years, had “fought for the end of slavery and for the republic.”
 Over the generations, noted Fernão, members of his family had been “fighting all kinds of govts and dictators,” resulting in the arrest of his grandfather on 17 occasions, the appropriation of the newspaper, the invasion of its offices by military forces, and the bombing of those offices by terrorists of both the left and right.